awsdocs/amazon-eks-user-guide/doc_source/delete-cluster.md

    1. Open the Amazon EKS console at [https://console\.aws\.amazon\.com/eks/home\#/clusters](https://console.aws.amazon.com/eks/home#/clusters)\.

-   1. In the left navigation pane, select Amazon EKS **Clusters**, and then in the tabbed list of clusters, select the name of the cluster that you want to delete\.
+   1. In the left navigation pane, choose Amazon EKS **Clusters**, and then in the tabbed list of clusters, select the name of the cluster that you want to delete\.

    1. Select the **Configuration** tab\.
 On the **Compute** tab, select a node group to delete, select **Delete**, enter the name of the node group, and then select **Delete**\.
 Delete all node groups in the cluster\.
 **Note**